Election law: Philippines

 If the city the voter is residing in a highly urbanized city, or independent component city. or in Pateros, the voter can not vote for any of the provincial-level positions.

 Republic of the Congo

 United States

 Elections in the United States are held for government officials at the federal, state, and local levels.
 At the federal level, the nation's head of state, the president, is elected indirectly by the people of each state, through an Electoral College.
 Today, these electors almost always vote with the popular vote of their state.
 All members of the federal legislature, the Congress, are directly elected by the people of each state.
 There are many elected offices at state level, each state having at least an elective governor and legislature.
 There are also elected offices at the local level, in counties, cities, towns, townships, boroughs, and villages; as well as for special districts and school districts which may transcend county and municipal boundaries.

+The legal case Pitts v.
+Black in 1984 established the definition of “residence” under the Election Law was excessively strict to the point of disenfranchising homeless voters.
+The Court concluded a specific location where the people returns regularly and a place designated to receive mail should satisfy the “residence” requirements.
+As a result, homeless people were allowed to cast their ballots.